- J. Alexander Kueng, Derek Chauvin, Thomas Lane, and Tou Thao are the four officers convicted of killing George Floyd.

 Chauvin ultimately pinned George to the ground, a knee pressed into his neck.
 Chauvin kept the knee there for almost nine minutes.
 Around 8:24 pm, George stopped moving.
 J. Alexander Kueng checked for a pulse as an ambulance arrived.
 George Floyd was taken to Hennepin County Medical Center, where he was pronounced dead.

 Like Officer Lane, J. Alexander Kueng was a relative rookie to the MPD.
-He attained his law enforcement license last August, the same time that Lane received his license.
+He attained his law enforcement license in August 2019, the same time that Lane received his license.

 Unlike officer Tou Thao, who was the subject of a 2017 lawsuit over an alleged police brutality incident in 2014 (and who also had six police conduct complaints against him at the time of his arrest), J. Alexander Kueng had no complaints against his record before his firing.

 His Family Didn’t Speak About Him At First.

 Though a relative of Officer Lane defended him to the Star Tribune (“He doesn’t have a bad bone in his body”), a relative of Kueng wasn’t in the mood to chat.
 “There’s no way to comment,” a local relative said to the publication, “so don’t start.”

 His Fellow Former Officers Also Received Jail Time